lws803/FreeRTOS_experiments/cheatsheets/VirtualMemory.md

 Having larger page sizes will result in less page faults but also more holes as the spaces are not utilised

 ## Multi-processing support
 Having more processes who do not take up the whole main memory will still result in page faults.
-This is because the processes can occupy physical memory at the same time (running concurrently)
+This is because each process will still be given a private virtual address space and the processes can map to physical memory at the same time (running concurrently)